Gaur: Distribution and habitat

 In Thailand, gaur were once found throughout the country, but fewer than 1,000 individuals were estimated to have remained in the 1990s.
 In the mostly semi-evergreen Dong Phayayen – Khao Yai Forest Complex, they were recorded at low density at the turn of the century, with an estimated total of about 150 individuals.

 In Vietnam, several areas in Đắk Lắk Province were known to contain gaur in 1997.
 Several herds persist in Cát Tiên National Park and in adjacent state forest enterprises.
 The current status of the gaur population is poorly known; they may be in serious decline.

 In Cambodia, gaur declined considerably in the period from the late 1960s to the early 1990s.
-The most substantial population of the country remained in Mondulkiri Province, where up to 1000 individuals may have survived up to 2010 in a forested landscape of over 15000 km2.
+The most substantial population of the country remained in Mondulkiri Province, where up to 1,000 individuals may have survived up to 2010 in a forested landscape of over 15000 km2.
 Results of camera trapping carried out in 2009 suggested a globally significant population of gaur in Sre Pok Wildlife Sanctuary and the contiguous Phnom Prich Wildlife Sanctuary, and line transect distance sampling from Keo Seima Wildlife Sanctuary showed around 500 individuals in 2010.
 Since then, there has been rapid decline of these populations, and likely all populations across Cambodia.
 Updated figures for Keo Seima Wildlife Sanctuary show a decline to only 33 individuals in 2020, and 2020 encounter rates in Sre Pok Wildlife Sanctuary and Phnom Prich Wildlife Sanctuary were too low to analyze with distance sampling.

-In Laos, up to 200 individuals were estimated to inhabit protected area boundaries in the mid–1990s.
+In Laos, up to 200 individuals were estimated to inhabit protected area boundaries in the mid-1990s.
 They were reported discontinuously distributed in low numbers.
 Overhunting had reduced the population, and survivors occurred mainly in remote sites.
 Fewer than six National Biodiversity Conservation Areas held more than 50 individuals.
 Areas with populations likely to be nationally important included the Nam Theun catchment and the adjoining plateau.
 Subsequent surveys carried out a decade later using fairly intensive camera trapping did not record any gaur any more, indicating a massive decline of the population.

 In China, the gaur was present up to the 34th parallel north during the late Neolithic period about 5,200 years BP.
 Now it occurs only in heavily fragmented populations in Yunnan and southeastern Tibet.
 By the 1980s, it was extirpated in Lancang County, and the remaining animals were split into two populations in Xishuangbanna–Simao District and Cangyuan.
 In the mid-1990s, a population of 600–800 individuals may have lived in Yunnan Province, with the majority occurring in Xishuangbanna National Nature Reserve.

+In 2016, it was estimated that the global population has declined by more than 70% in Indochina and Malaysia during the last three generations of 24–30 years, and that the gaur is locally extinct in Sri Lanka.
+Populations in well-protected areas appeared to be stable.